 Employment by Industry

-Employment by Industry (U.S.): In September 2021, the total number of seasonally adjusted (SA), non-farm people employed in the U.S. was 147.55 million (M) – an increase of 194,000 (+0.1%) month on month (m/m).
-When compared to September 2020, total employment is up by 4.0% year on year (y/y).
-Among the employment sectors that we track at Gerdau, we saw the greatest gains in the goods-producing and construction sectors, each growing by 0.3% this month.
+Employment by Industry (U.S.): In October 2021, the total number of seasonally adjusted (SA), non-farm people employed in the U.S. was 148.32 million (M) – an increase of 531,000 (+0.4%) month on month (m/m).
+When compared to October 2020, total employment is up by 4.1% year on year (y/y).
+Among the employment sectors that we track at Gerdau, we saw the greatest monthly gain in construction.

 At Gerdau, we keep an eye on national employment data – especially within manufacturing and construction – since this is where most long product steel is used.
 In addition, we know that growth in net job creation correlates to increased steel consumption.